 The problem was I had GREAT EXPECTATIONS and they were entirely selfish.
 Any vacation or weekend trip was about me and what I wanted to get out of it.
 I expected my husband to be more attentive and romantic: solicitous of my every desire.
 I expected that he would know exactly how I wanted it all to play out (without my having to tell him).
-I expected the accommodations to be everything I had hoped for.
+The accommodations had to be everything I hoped for.
 If they weren’t, I blamed him.

 When the vacation was stressful and not so relaxing, I accused my husband of not planning well.
 When the weekend away was disappointing and way too short, I was frustrated.
 And when the work trip turned into meals with strangers and an inattentive husband (who was working, for crying out loud!), I was hurt and angry.
 I picked a fight and ruined the trip, or at least a large chunk of it.

 It wasn’t until the Lord did a major work in my life regarding bitterness that I began to see what I had done.
 It was so, so selfish.
 I had developed an entitlement mentality regarding vacations or times away.
 I believed that since I had suffered hard things in the past, I now deserved to get what I want.
 What about my poor family?
 Were they not entitled to do the things they wanted on our vacation?
 What about relaxation for my husband?
 Didn’t he deserve to enjoy the trip instead of worrying about whether or not I was ticked off?

 Hopefully, you’re not like me in this respect but I think having exalted expectations for any event is dangerous.
 I have heard people say they are unhappy in a church because the people there “don’t do _______ like I had in another church.”
 Or Thanksgiving was ruined because their favorite relatives couldn’t make the trip.
 Maybe their birthday was a disappointment because they didn’t have the celebration they had wished for.